PAIDiPaidThis.com

 Is it safe to express a dog's anal glands at home?

-For a calm dog with a history of simple, mild impaction, yes, provided a vet has taught you the technique.
+For a calm dog with a history of simple, mild impaction, yes, provided a vet or nurse has taught you the technique first.
 It is not safe if the glands look infected, if the dog is in pain, or if you are unsure what you are feeling for.
+If in doubt, book the routine appointment rather than guess.

 What happens if you do not empty blocked anal glands?

-Left blocked, the glands can become impacted and then abscess, which is painful and needs urgent treatment.
-That emergency care costs far more than a routine expression, so ignoring the signs is a false economy.
+Left blocked, the glands can become impacted and then abscess, which is painful for the dog and needs urgent treatment.
+That emergency care costs far more than a routine expression, so ignoring the early signs, such as scooting or licking, is a false economy.

 How much do you save by doing it yourself?

-You save the repeat consult or nurse fee each time.
+You save the repeat consult or nurse fee each time you would otherwise have booked in.
 For a dog that needs it monthly that adds up over a year, but only if you do it correctly.
-One botched attempt that ends in an abscess wipes out the saving.
+One botched attempt that ends in an abscess and emergency treatment wipes out the saving many times over.